Overview of the best photonics books: 2025 update

 From here, you will proceed to learn about free electron behavior in semiconductor heterostructures and electronic energy levels in crystalline semiconductors.

-Next, you get to learn about the harmonic oscillator and quantization in electromagnetic fields.
 This then sets you up to learn about the all-important concepts of entanglement (not in the way Will and Jada Smith understand it) and non-locality.

-The rest book then focuses on common and useful applications of quantum photonics.
 Namely, lasers, quantum cascade lasers, non-linear optics – especially second-harmonic generation and parametric oscillation -, coherent states, and quantum fermions.

 Quantum optics for experimentalists